Meet these fabulous educators.

 Substitute Facilitator

-Andrea Trimmer is a stay-at-home mom to two young daughters, with an engineering background and a passion for nature, informal STEM education, and tap dance.
+Andrea is a stay-at-home mom to two young daughters, with an engineering background and a passion for nature, informal STEM education, and tap dance.
 Andrea is a life-long nature lover and finally fulfilled her childhood dream of owning her own forest when she moved to the Bainbridge area in 2016.
 She enjoys hikes, creek walks, and gardening.
 She especially enjoys watching her girls discover bugs, critters, flowers, and a general love of the outdoors.
 Andrea has been drawn to education in many ways, including working at the Great Lakes Science Center and starting her own business teaching tap dance and tutoring STEM subjects.
 Andrea also has a passion for tap dance, with a focus on musicality, improvisation, and the percussive aspects of the art form.
 She is thrilled to join the Natural Classroom and combine her creativity, informal education experience, and her love of nature!

 Andrea is a substitute facilitator!